 The Marina Vallarta complex sits just north of the Hotel Zone.
 Here, discount chains like Costco and Walmart serve an ever-growing population of Mexican transplants and expatriates from el norte.
 Yet somehow such name-brand consumerism doesn't overshadow Vallarta's prevailing Old Mexico charm.

 The weather is balmy year-round, but it's nicest from mid-December through mid-April.
 This is also the time preferred by migrating humpback whales that swim down from the frigid Arctic to the warm Pacific waters.
-Book your reservations several months in advance if you intend to visit during the winter high tourist season.
+Book your travel reservations several months in advance to guarantee cheap airline flights if you intend to visit during the winter high tourist season.

 Pack a hat and bring along an effective insect repellent, as mosquitoes can be a nuisance at any time of year.
 A formula containing at least 40 percent DEET will usually do the trick.
 If you arrive without bug dope, Autan Classic is a widely available Mexican brand.